 (1) Burial shall only be allowed as a method of carcass disposal if no reasonable alternative exists and the disposal plan contains

-- specific measures and practices which are utilized to protect the ground and surface waters of the U.S. - (2) Prior approval by ODAFF is required of any carcass disposal plan listing burial as the method of disposal.
+- specific measures and practices which are utilized to protect the waters of the state. - (2) Prior approval by ODAFF is required of any carcass disposal plan listing burial as the method of disposal.

 (C) Composting